The profile was last updated on December 4, 2017. If you have any questions, please contact our general manager.

 And in particular, he says he loved the fact that he got to go to a large, diverse school.
 “Going to a large school gave me the opportunity to experience almost everything under the sun that I wanted,” he says.
 “I had the chance to work with two entrepreneurs-in-residents to bring more entrepreneurs and investors on campus.
 These experiences directly led me to where I am today.
 I’m grateful that McCombs gave me the flexibility, freedom, and platform to make the most of my time where, without forcing me into some cookie-cutter path.”

 In fact, McCombs is among the highest rated schools by alumni.
 In P&Q’s survey, participating alumni awarded the school above average scores in every category.
-It was the highest rated for quality of teaching, and the fifth highest concerning whether the degree was worth its cost in time and tuition.

 WHAT ALUMNI SAY